 Highly accomplished in various disciplines, WCSU professors make the most of our University’s advantageous location.
-Whether they’re bringing Art students to visit world-famous museums, leading Business students on Wall Street tours, or involving Science majors in important field research, our instructors make sure students observe firsthand how the facts, concepts, and techniques learned in classes, studios, and labs are professionally applied.
-Our Kathwari Honors House offers innumerable opportunities for the University’s most exceptional students, including merit scholarships in some cases.
+Whether bringing Art students to visit world-famous museums, leading Business students on Wall Street tours, or involving Science majors in important field research, our instructors make sure that students observe firsthand how the facts, concepts, and techniques learned in classes, studios, and labs are professionally applied.
+Our Kathwari Honors Program offers innumerable opportunities for the University’s most exceptional students, including merit scholarships in some cases.

 Four colleges, each with its own area of concentration

 The Macricostas School of Arts and Sciences is home to 13 departments, 18 undergraduate majors, and five graduate majors.
-Students acquire a general knowledge base before delving into their desired disciplines.
+Students acquire a base of general knowledge before delving into their desired disciplines.
 Macricostas students win Fulbright awards and graduate school scholarships and are accepted to graduate programs in medicine, law, teaching, and more.

-The School of Professional Studies prepares students for exciting and fulfilling careers with undergraduate degrees in Education, Educational Psychology, Health Promotion, Nursing, or Social Work; master’s degrees in Nursing and Education & Educational Psychology; and doctoral degrees in Education and Nursing.
-Courses of study are based on the liberal arts and integrate theory and practice by providing rich classroom experiences, nursing simulation labs with the latest technology, and applied internships.
+The School of Professional Studies prepares students for exciting and fulfilling careers with undergraduate degrees in Education, Educational Psychology, Health Promotion, Nursing, and Social Work; master’s degrees in Nursing and Education & Educational Psychology; and doctoral degrees in Education and Nursing.
+Courses of study are based on the liberal arts and integrate theory and practice by providing rich classroom experiences, simulation labs with the latest technology, and applied internships.

 Activities and athletics

 Student clubs and athletics are a great part of the WCSU experience.
-Activities include an active Greek council, a campus radio station, and many social and academic-based student organizations.
+Activities include an active Greek council, a campus newspaper and radio station, and many social and academic-based student organizations.
 You’ll enjoy learning at our observatory and planetarium, exploring the 350-acre nature preserve on our Westside campus, and having fun at outdoor concerts, performances, and food festivals at the Ives Concert Park.

 With Colonial Chuck as our mascot and spirited fans to cheer them on, the NCAA Division III Colonials meet challengers on home courts and fields, in the 2,500-seat stadium of our Athletic Complex, or away at rival schools.
-At Midtown, you’ll find the Colonial Fitness Zone and the Bill Williams Gymnasium, which is host to our intramural leagues.
+At Midtown, you’ll find the Colonial Fitness Zone and the Bill Williams Gymnasium, which is host to intramural leagues.
 Our Westside campus is home to the William A. O’Neill Athletic and Convocation Center, which houses a six-lane pool, four full courts for basketball and volleyball, and a fitness center.
 The Westside Athletic Complex has three spacious practice fields and six lighted tennis courts.

 Check out WCSU